 Configuration

-First, let's ensure that the Quectel cellular module is correctly loaded in Linux.
+First, ensure that the Quectel cellular module is correctly loaded in Linux.
 Quectel modules are most often automatically detected in recent Linux kernels, this can be verified in different ways by the commands below:

 The lsusb command is used to display the information about USB buses and the devices connected to them.